 Formulate various questions/statements/cases and write these on separate flip chart sheets (one per sheet).
 Hang the sheets in the room.
 If you lack inspiration for you statement or question, look at the examples in the Variations, tips & tricks section below.

 Explain to the students that they can respond to both the question/statement/case and to the responses of others.
-Make sure that everyone writes the responses to the original question in the same colour.
-Everyone’s comments on the responses should be given a different colour.
+This stimulates them to consider the subject matter carefully and to take part in the discussion.

 Walk around while the students are writing to examine the responses.
 As soon as the students stop writing, indicate that the time is up.